Ledger and transaction fees: everything you need to know

 Frequently Asked Questions about Ledger transaction fees

-What are the fees for sending bitcoin orethereum from Ledger ?
+What are the fees for sending Bitcoin or Ether from Ledger ?

-The fees are those of the Bitcoin or ethereum blockchain , varying according to congestion.
+The fees are those of the Bitcoin network or the Ether blockchain , varying according to congestion.
 Ledger does not take any commission.

 Does Ledger charge a fee for receiving cryptocurrencies?

-No, receiving crypto on a Ledger Ledger is still free.
+No, receiving cryptocurrencies on a Ledger Ledger is still free.

 Are the fees fixed or variable?

 Network fees are variable, determined by the blockchain and congestion at the time of the transaction.
-Buying or selling fees via Ledger Live are set by Ledger chosen partner.
+Buying or selling fees via Ledger Wallet are set by Ledger chosen partner.

 Can you buy cryptocurrencies cheaper elsewhere?

-Yes, an exchange platform like Bitvavo often offers lower fees buying or selling.
-But you will then have to transfer the funds to your Ledger wallet .
+Yes, exchange platforms (OKX, binance , Kraken , etc.) often offer lower fees buying or selling.
+However, you will then need to transfer the funds to your Ledger wallet if you wish to secure them offline.

 Where can I find a detailed breakdown of the fees?

-You can see all charges in the summary of each transaction on Ledger Live Ledger support documentation .
+You can see all the charges in the summary of each transaction on Ledger Wallet Ledger support documentation .

 Conclusion: Ledger offers transaction fees, transparency, and security

-Ledger and the Ledger Live offer complete transparency regarding transaction fees : only network fees apply to transfers, while buying , selling , or staking staking go through intermediaries who set their own pricing structures.
+Ledger and the Ledger Wallet offer complete transparency regarding transaction fees : only network fees apply to transfers, while buying , selling , or staking staking are handled by intermediaries who set their own pricing structures.
 To secure your cryptocurrencies while controlling costs, it's recommended to always review the fee before each transaction and compare them with an exchange platform more information on fees and managing your Ledger wallet , the FAQ is regularly updated.